 Under 6 months they will be on a spay/neuter deposit with a spay/neuter contract.
 The deposit will be returned once the animal is altered at 6 months.
 We require a veterinary receipt as proof of procedure.

-Adults often need blood work, dentals and other surgeries which we also do prior to adoption.
+Adults often need blood work, dental and other surgeries which we also do prior to adoption.

 What are your adoption fees?

-Our fees range from $350 to $450 depending on age and breed.
+Our adoption donations vary for each dog based on age, breed and health.
 Old dogs or certain special needs dogs are donation only.
 We do a lot of medical cases and occasionally have benefactor dogs.
 These dogs are younger, high-demand breeds (doodles, labs, cavaliers, french bulldogs, goldens, etc.) that we will charge a higher adoption fee to help offset some of the medical bills on our other dogs.
 Even with that adjustment, our adoption fees are very reasonable compared to puppy mill brokers.

 Do you adopt out of state?